-Phase one of the Stride Treglown designed Student Precinct at the heart of Swansea University’s main Singleton Campus has been granted planning permission.
+Phase one of our new Student Precinct at Swansea University has been granted planning permission.

-The £30m scheme will replace the existing Digital Technium with a new 8,250 m2 multifunctional Student Centre.
-This will be linked to the adjacent Grade 2-listed Fulton House, which will also be refurbished, to form the core of the new Student Precinct.
-Designs to resolve the surrounding streetscape and rationalise access routes across the campus are also included.
+The £30m scheme will replace the existing Digital Technium building and will be linked to the adjacent Grade II listed Fulton House, which will also be refurbished.
+Together, they will form the core of the new Student Precinct.
+Designs to resolve the surrounding streetscape and provide new access routes across the campus are also included.

-Responding to changes in student expectation, teaching methods and campus life, the Precinct’s primary function is to enhance the student experience both educationally and socially.
-It’s aim is to help attract more students to the University, while improving student satisfaction in an extremely competitive market.
+The Precinct’s primary function is to enhance the student experience both educationally and socially.
+Its aim is to attract more students to the University, while improving student satisfaction in an extremely competitive market.

-The scheme co-locates the student union, student welfare services, shops and cafes that are currently distributed across the site around a single generous multi-purpose concourse.
+It co-locates the student union, student welfare services, shops and cafes that are currently distributed across the site around a single multi-purpose concourse.
 In so doing it will attract a critical mass of users to the heart of the campus, establishing a world class, vibrant student hub.
-The scheme also incorporates a mix of cutting-edge, digitally enabled learning environments and teaching spaces, media support facilities, music rehearsal rooms, and a small performance space.
+The scheme also incorporates a mix of cutting-edge, digital learning environments and teaching spaces, media support facilities, music rehearsal rooms and a small performance space.

 The architectural response heals the stylistic gulf between neighbouring buildings.
 Strong horizontal bands on the new three-storey building reconcile differences in scale and height, while a bold canopy over the entrance cleverly echoes the jaunty angles of the Taliesin Arts Centre next door.

-The inside is dominated by a central, full-height, top-lit asymmetrical concourse that contains retail and services functions and links seamlessly through to Fulton House.
-Three further storeys all overlook the concourse and house a wide variety of complementary functions.
+The inside is dominated by a central, full-height, top-lit asymmetrical concourse that contains retail units and links seamlessly through to Fulton House.
+Three further storeys all overlook the concourse and house a variety of complementary functions.

-Construction is programmed to start in Sept 2018, with demolition in March, and completion projected to coincide with Swansea University’s Centenary in the summer of 2020.
+Construction is programmed to start in September 2018, with demolition in March.
+Completion is projected to coincide with Swansea University’s Centenary in the summer of 2020.